 Sardinia, Amalfi Coast, Malta, Balearic Islands, South of France, BVI, Spanish Virgin Islands, French West Indies, St Vincent and the Grenadines, Whitsundays off the coast of Queensland, Australia.

 What has been the most exciting part of working in the yachting industry?

-Being able to tailor make menus to suit the exact taste of your guests and seeing their reaction to your meals.
-Traveling to amazing anchorages all around the world and meeting guests and crew that end up becoming life long friends.
+Being able to tailor-make menus to suit the exact taste of your guests and seeing their reaction to your meals.
+Travelling to amazing anchorages all around the world and meeting guests and crew that end up becoming lifelong friends.

 What has been the most challenging thing so far in your yacht chef career?

 I was based in the British Virgin Islands when Hurricane Irma and Maria hit, we went through the eye of the storm.
 I have been through a few cat 5 Hurricanes, but they say this was about a 7.
 Sadly, I lost my apartment and everything I owned that was in it on Tortola, as did many people in the BVI.